SatDump/SatDump.Org/_posts/2023-09-03-tracking-widget-hamlib.md

 ### Rotor UI

 - Rotor positions.
-First Column shows the Azimut and Second Column the Elevation.
+First column shows the azimuth and the second column the elevation.
 * First row is an editable text box that shows the latest commanded position: it will be automatically updated when a satellite is being tracked.
 If the selected satellite is bellow horizon or not being tracked you can manually enter and type the desired position.
 * Second row shows the actual position reported by the rotor, where is it pointing currently (while it´s connected to Rotctld or PstRotator.
 - Rotor Control.
 This section defines enables the level of control over the rotor as well the controller daemon protocol.